seaweedfs/seaweedfs/docs/distributed_filer.rst

 #####################
 Here is the CQL to create the table.CassandraStore.
 Optionally you can adjust the keyspace name and replication settings.
-For production server, you would want to set replication_factor to 3.
+For production, you would want to set replication_factor to 3 if there are at least 3 Cassandra servers.

 .. code-block:: bash